Topological dynamics and the complexity of strong types: Application to bounded, invariant equivalence relations in an arbitrary language

 \begin{cor} Let $E$ be a bounded, invariant equivalence relation (on some $X$) refining $E_{KP}$, and assume that $E$ is in $\Souslin(\textrm{type-definable})$.
 Then, for any $a \in X$, either $E \restr_{[a]_{KP}}$ has only one class, or it has at least $2^{\aleph_0}$ classes. \end{cor}

-Similarly to Corollary \ref{cor:group_borel} in the countable case, we obtain the following corollary (where the extra assumption of \ref{it:nwg_2} is ``automatically'' satisfied).
+Similarly to Corollary~\ref{cor:group_borel} in the countable case, we obtain the following corollary (where the extra assumption of~\ref{it:nwg_2} is ``automatically'' satisfied).
 This is a significant strengthening of \cite[Corollary 3.37]{KaMi} -- we weaken the assumption that $H$ is $F_\sigma$, relativize to a subgroup, and rule out infinite indices below $2^{\aleph_0}$. \begin{cor} Suppose that $H$ is a bounded index, invariant subgroup of a $\emptyset$-definable group $G$.
 Assume that $H$ is in $\Souslin(\textrm{type-definable})$, while $K\geq H$ is a type-definable subgroup of $G$.
-Then either $H$ is relatively definable in $K$ (in which case $[K:H]$ is finite), or $[K:H]\geq 2^{\aleph_0}$. \end{cor} \begin{proof} Similarly to Corollary \ref{cor:group_borel}, we use the construction from Fact \ref{fct:affine_sort}.
-We want to apply Theorem \ref{thm:nwg} for $E:=E_{H,X}$ and $Y:=K\cdot x_0$.
+Then either $H$ is relatively definable in $K$ (in which case $[K:H]$ is finite), or $[K:H]\geq 2^{\aleph_0}$. \end{cor} \begin{proof} Similarly to Corollary~\ref{cor:group_borel}, we use the construction from Fact~\ref{fct:affine_sort}.
+We want to apply Theorem~\ref{thm:nwg} for $E:=E_{H,X}$ and $Y:=K\cdot x_0$.

-By Remark \ref{rem:grresplus}, $Y$ is type-definable (and clearly $E$-saturated).
-It easily follows from Proposition \ref{prop: Souslin and parameters} and the discussion at the end of Subsection \ref{subsection: definable groups} that $E$ is in $\Souslin(\textrm{type-definable})$.
-Moreover, from the description of the automorphism groups, we see that the extra assumption of Theorem \ref{thm:nwg} \ref{it:nwg_2} is also satisfied.
+By Remark~\ref{rem:grresplus}, $Y$ is type-definable (and clearly $E$-saturated).
+By Proposition~\ref{prop: Souslin and parameters} and Remark~\ref{remark: analyticity for groups}, we get that $E$ is in $\Souslin(\textrm{type-definable})$.
+Moreover, from the description of the automorphism groups, we see that the extra assumption of Theorem~\ref{thm:nwg}~\ref{it:nwg_2} is also satisfied.
 Therefore we can apply this theorem in our case.
-Then we only need to notice that the number of classes of $E_{H,X}\restr_{K\cdot x_0}$ is just $[K:H]$ and apply Remark \ref{rem:grresplus}. \end{proof}
+Then we only need to notice that the number of classes of $E_{H,X}\restr_{K\cdot x_0}$ is just $[K:H]$ and apply Remark~\ref{rem:grresplus}. \end{proof}

-The following lemma will be used in the proof of both parts of Theorem \ref{thm:nwg}. \begin{lem} Let $E$ be a bounded, invariant equivalence relation on the set of realizations of $p$ (where $p$ is a complete type over $\emptyset$), and let $\bar \alpha\in p(\C)$.
+The following lemma will be used in the proof of both parts of Theorem~\ref{thm:nwg}. \begin{lem} Let $E$ be a bounded, invariant equivalence relation on the set of realizations of $p$ (where $p$ is a complete type over $\emptyset$), and let $\bar \alpha\in p(\C)$.

-Consider the group $H:=\ker \bar h_E\leq u\M/H(u\M)$, where $\bar h_E$ is defined following Remark \ref{rem: g_E is quotient}.
+Consider the group $H:=\ker \bar h_E\leq u\M/H(u\M)$, where $\bar h_E$ is defined following Remark~\ref{rem: g_E is quotient}.

-If $E$ is in $\Souslin(\textrm{type-definable})$, then $H$ is in $\Souslin(\CLO(u\M/H(u\M)))$, and as such, it is strictly Baire in $u\M/H(u\M)$. \end{lem} \begin{proof} Put $X=p(\C')$, where $\C' \succ \C$ is the bigger monster model which was used to define $\bar h_E$ in Section \ref{section: top dyn for aut(C)}.
+If $E$ is in $\Souslin(\textrm{type-definable})$, then $H$ is in $\Souslin(\CLO(u\M/H(u\M)))$, and as such, it is strictly Baire in $u\M/H(u\M)$. \end{lem} \begin{proof} Put $X=p(\C')$, where $\C' \succ \C$ is the bigger monster model which was used to define $\bar h_E$ in Section~\ref{section: top dyn for aut(C)}.